vishalsai20/cloneLibreChat/docs/overview.md

 * **Backend:** Node.js + Express server, acts as the API gateway, connects to Database & AI providers(OpenAI, Google, etc).
 * **Database:** MongoDB (stores users, messages, presets, conversations).

-1. **User Opens the App**
-   The browser loads the React frontend, which immediately requests initial configuration (available AI models, settings, etc.) from the backend.

-2. **Frontend Fetches Config**
-   The React app calls `GET /config`.
-   The backend fetches app settings (presets, available providers, etc.) from MongoDB and returns them as JSON.

-3. **User Sends a Message**
-   When the user types a message and clicks send, the frontend sends a `POST /chat` request to the backend.

-4. **Backend Processes the Request**
-   The backend:
-   * Stores the user's message in the **messages** collection.
-   * Forwards the message to the selected **AI provider** (OpenAI, Anthropic, etc.).
-   * Waits for the AI’s response.

-5. **AI Response Returned**
-   The backend stores the AI response in the database and sends it back to the frontend.

-6. **Frontend Updates the UI**
-   The React app updates the chat interface, displaying the AI’s reply to the user.

-* We run the npm run backend command on our terminal to start the application.
-Using the port:3080 starts the application.
-* Frontend loads the React app assets from `client/` and fetches the config settings from `.env` like available AI providers, user settings.
-* Backend server (Node.js) starts listening to this port.
-It connects Database for users, conversation history, messages data.
-Also connects to AI providers and loads middleware like auth.

-* We login via the frontend forms (Credentials and user data are stored in DB).

-* When we submit a prompt, the frontend sends a HTTP request to backend with the prompt, metadata, model, conversationID, etc
-* Backend receives the request and validates it and checks for the previous messages in conversation (if any)
-* Backend then sends message + context to the AI provider
-* Once the backend recieves the response from the AI, it stores in the database and returns the response to the frontend and updates UI.

-### Detailed Flow (Step-by-Step)

 1. **Application Startup**
    * The backend is started with `npm run backend`.
 It loads environment variables from `.env`, connects to MongoDB, initializes middleware (authentication, logging, etc.), and listens on **port 3080**.